 Alright, something just happened to you that you've deemed worth writing about in your reflective learning journal.
 There is a ton of information and there are numerous ideas going through your head.
 You're bound to lose track of at least a few of those concepts.
+So, how to write in your journal?
 Consider scribbling down some specific phrases to keep those ideas in your brain, and then eventually put them into your diary.
-If you're writing about something stressful that's bugging you, breaking it down to its simplest terms can make these issues feel like they've been cut down to size a bit.
+If you're writing a diary entry about something stressful that's bugging you, breaking it down to its simplest terms can make these issues feel like they've been cut down to size a bit.

 Once you've got a few key phrases that you know you want to come back to, now is the time to let it all flow in your reflective learning journal.
 Let the pen or the keyboard go nuts, ignore the “backspace” key and don't scribble anything out.
 It's crucial that you let your mind be free from criticism and doubt, as this is your time to write until you feel like you can't anymore.
 Don't go back and read anything you've written until you're convinced that you've made satisfying progress and you can take a deep breath.